The Best Time Management Apps in 2026

 4. Clockwise

-Clockwise is the only tool on this list designed primarily for teams, not individuals.
-It analyzes your entire team’s calendars and finds opportunities to batch meetings, create shared focus time blocks, and reduce calendar fragmentation.
-The result: instead of everyone having meetings scattered randomly through their day, the team gets coordinated blocks of uninterrupted time.
-For engineering teams and other groups where context-switching is expensive, this is transformative.
-For solo users, Clockwise is less compelling — Reclaim does the individual version better.
+Clockwise was the only tool on this list designed primarily for teams, not individuals.
+It analyzed your entire team’s calendars and found opportunities to batch meetings, create shared focus time blocks, and reduce calendar fragmentation.
+The result: instead of everyone having meetings scattered randomly through their day, the team got coordinated blocks of uninterrupted time.
+For engineering teams and other groups where context-switching is expensive, this was transformative.
+For solo users it was always less compelling, and Reclaim now covers both the solo and team versions.

 Pros: